E-waste is any electrical or electronic item that needs a plug or a battery to work.

 All e-waste has been banned from landfill since 2013 so it cannot be put in your waste bin at home.

-For disposal, you must take it to an e-waste recycler (details below).
+For disposal, you must either place it out with hard waste for collection take it to an e-waste recycler (details below).

 E-Waste is the fastest growing waste stream in Australia and contains many toxic substances such as lead, mercury, cadmium and lithium.
 In landfill, e-waste leaches these hazardous substances into the soil and water which can lead to health and environmental problems.